2raj2raj/bitcoin-educational-content/courses/lnp201/en.md

 But since Alice does not know the exact distribution of funds in each channel, she must estimate the optimal route probabilistically, taking into account the following criteria:

-- **Probability of success**: a channel with a higher total capacity is more likely to contain sufficient liquidity.
+- **Probability of success**: A channel with a higher total capacity is more likely to contain sufficient liquidity.
 For example, the channel between node 2 and node 3 has a total capacity of 110,000 sats, so it is unlikely to find 100,000 sats or more on the side of node 2, although it remains possible.
-- **Transaction fees**: in choosing the best route, the sending node also considers the fees applied by each intermediate node and seeks to minimize the total routing cost.
+- **Transaction fees**: In choosing the best route, the sending node also considers the fees applied by each intermediate node and seeks to minimize the total routing cost.
-- **Expiration of HTLCs**: to avoid blocked payments, the expiration time of HTLCs is also a parameter to consider.
+- **Expiration of HTLCs**: To avoid blocked payments, the expiration time of HTLCs is also a parameter to consider.
-- **Number of intermediate nodes**: finally, more broadly, the sending node will seek to find a route with the fewest possible nodes to reduce the risk of failure and limit Lightning transaction fees.
+- **Number of intermediate nodes**: Finally, more broadly, the sending node will seek to find a route with the fewest possible nodes to reduce the risk of failure and limit Lightning transaction fees.

 By analyzing these criteria, the sending node can test the most probable routes and attempt to optimize them.
 In our example, Alice could rank the best routes as follows: